Mach5 Quickstart Guide

 Query all documents

-- We are querying the documents we added in the index products
+- Query the documents that were added in the index products

 - On the left pane, type/paste given below data